Background pattern

 • Bone pain.

-• Acute kidney damage due to normal death of kidney cells (tubular necrosis) or inflammation of the kidneys (tubulointerstitial nephritis).
+• Acute kidney damage usually due to death of kidney cells (tubular necrosis) or kidney inflammation (tubulointerstitial nephritis).

 • Chromaturia (abnormal urine color).